Into the Jurassic World – Akal Wood Fossil Park Jaisalmer

 180 Million Years Fast forward..

-About 1 km off the road to Barmer & 17kms from Jaisalmer behind the green fortified highway lays a barren forbidding land with dry and stalky bushes lost of their nutritive value.
-Two Emu birds inspect the visitors from behind the big guarded gates while a startled guard saunters out from his room at the honk of our car.
+About 1 km off the road to Barmer & 17 kms from Jaisalmer behind the green fortified highway lays a barren forbidding land, with dry and stalky bushes lost of their nutritive value.
+Two Emu birds inspect the visitors from behind the big guarded gates, while a startled guard saunters out from his room at the honk of our car.

-The very fact that where we stand today is a land where enticing stories of the past took place, where the ocean embraced the land submersing the jewels of past, a place where you walk into the footsteps of dinosaurs is enough of an incentive to witness it.
+The very fact, that where we stand today is a land where enticing stories of the past took place, where the ocean embraced the land submersing the jewels of past, a place where you walk into the footsteps of dinosaurs is enough of an incentive to witness it.

 It is disappointing to see how an area of rare fossil heritage has been stripped in the name of research and as means of income (by sale).
 However, there are still some fossils that remain.
 The largest fossil is 13.4m long and 0.4m wide of a tree trunk, and there are some that lay neither caged nor marked.
 Along the various tree fossils, you witness different varieties of sea shells stuck in the desert sand.
-The combination of sea shells wrapped in desert sand is a mesmerising experience that makes you question the magic of time and functioning of the universe.
+The combination of sea shells wrapped in desert sand is a mesmerising experience which makes you question the magic of time and functioning of the universe.